You’ve spent weeks perfecting the landing page, writing your bio, and other content.

 - Accountability for online actions, behavior, and conduct

 - Payment details such as membership or subscription fees

-- Opt-out policy describing procedure for account termination
+- An opt-out policy describing a procedure for account termination

 - Disclaimer and Limitation of Liability clarifying the site’s legal liability for damages incurred by users